Anolla/Amman-code-201/JAVA SCRIPT.md

-### JavaScript can be used
+### JavaScript
-in browsers to make websites more interactive, interesting, and user-friendly
+it can be used in browsers to make websites more interactive, interesting, and user-friendly

 - jQuery makes writing javascript easier